 Powdery mildew is a common disease that afflicts many plants, and peas are no exception.
-Powdery mildew of peas can cause a variety of problems, including stunted or distorted growth, decreased harvest and small, flavorless peas.
+Powdery mildew of peas can cause a variety of problems, including stunted or distorted growth, decreased harvest, and small, flavorless peas.
 Read on for information on this pesky disease, along with tips on pea powdery mildew treatment.

 Symptoms of Powdery Mildew of Peas

+What causes powdery mildew in peas?
+Powdery mildew in peas often develops quickly when days are warm and dry, but nights are chilly with dewy mornings.
+Poorly drained soil and restricted air circulation also contribute to development of the disease.
+The first sign of peas with powdery mildew is small, round, whitish or gray spots on the top of mature leaves.
+The powdery stuff is easy to rub off with your fingers.
 Powdery mildew of peas spreads quickly and may cover entire leaves and stems, often causing the foliage to turn yellow or brown and die.
 This worsens the problem because peas without protection of leaves are more susceptible to sunburn.
 Eventually, affected leaves may develop small black spots, which are actually the spores.

 Pea Powdery Mildew Treatment